congdm/Patchouli-Compiler/README.md

 + **Output to assembly code instead of native machine code:** I don't want to deal with the mess of x86 machine code, so it is best to use someone's assembler.
 **The result:** Bloat the generator with string processing code.
 Almost turning the compiler into a word processor => Rewriting again.

-So, Niklaus Wirth was right after all.
+So, Niklaus Wirth was right after all...